anqurvanillapy/legacy-blog/content/20161118-homemade-nosql.md

 > Buzzwords, buzzwords everywhere.

-Some weeks ago, I was browsing the `Lib` direcory in `py35` source to do some code reading, where I got a module that provides a [geohashing algorithm](https://xkcd.com/426/) and a wrapper based on several successors of the Unix's simple database engine,
+Some weeks ago, I was browsing the `Lib` directory in `py35` source to do some code reading, where I got a module that provides a [geohashing algorithm](https://xkcd.com/426/) and a wrapper based on several successors of the Unix's simple database engine,